Entry pathways for domestic students

 Monash Access Program

 If you're a mature age student and have not studied at university before, MAP is for you.
 It will help you develop the skills you need to successfully study at university, and allows you to progress to a range of Monash courses.
 MAP has no tuition fees, and is delivered part-time at Clayton campus.
 We give priority to students who have experienced financial or other disadvantage.

 If you don't meet minimum academic entry requirements, you can apply to study single units.
 Once you've completed two university units, you can apply for a large range of undergraduate courses.

-The Monash Transition Program and Indigenous Non-Award Pathway support Indigenous Australians who want to study at university.
+The Monash Indigenous Access Program and Indigenous Non-Award Pathway support Indigenous Australians who want to study at university.
 Apply for one of these programs if you only just missed out on getting into Monash through VTAC, or if you are mature age and would like to study at university.

 A graded Australian TAFE qualification provides an excellent pathway to many Monash courses.
 If you have successfully completed a certificate IV, diploma, or the first year of an advanced diploma, this may help you enter university.
 If you gain a place at Monash, you may be eligible for some credit towards your course for any graded TAFE studies you have completed.

 Most courses accept internal transfers from other Monash courses, as well as transfers from other universities.
 Ask the faculty managing the course you are looking to transfer into about the average grade required, as well as any extra requirements you may need to meet.

 Monash College diplomas

 Monash College diplomas provide a pathway into the first or second year of a course in art and design; arts; business; engineering; information technology or science.
 Both international and domestic students can study a Monash College diploma.
 Diplomas are full fee paying, but scholarships are available to eligible domestic students who have experienced disadvantage.
 Commonwealth supported places are not available however students may be eligible for FEE-HELP.